 When you pass tissue during an early loss, it’s likely that you’re passing the gestational sac (the cavity of fluid surrounding the embryo), which is often coated in dark blood, but when cleaner, may be clearer or translucent in color.

-Many women have told me that a gestational sac is especially dense compared to their normal period blood clots.
+Many people have told me that a gestational sac is especially dense compared to their normal period blood clots.

 I’m not going to include any photos in this article, as they’re very graphic and, having experienced multiple losses, I personally find them triggering.
 I do not want to traumatize any of our readers.